jabel3141/cs4241-Billiards/README.md

 https://fp-jabel3141.herokuapp.com/

-project commits and changes can be found here (Sorry for using a different repo.
+Project commits and changes can be found here (Sorry for using a different repo.
 We didn't know there was one for the final project): https://github.com/jabel3141/cs4241-Billiards